 Required Role.
-The Operator is required to coordinate the delivery of partner program services in the local service delivery system, ensuring a seamless distribution of career services, training services, and other employment-related services provided by required and additional partner programs offered in the local area.
+Under the leadership of Workforce Solutions, the Operator is required to coordinate the delivery of partner program services in the local service delivery system, ensuring a seamless distribution of career services, training services, and other employment-related services provided by required and additional partner programs offered in the local area.

-To help ensure the coordination of program services, the operator is charged with the functional supervision of onestop service locations.
+To help ensure the coordination of program services, the operator is charged with the functional supervision of one-stop service locations.
 Workforce Solutions serves as the employer of record for one Site Administrator while two Site administrators are employees of the Bureau of Workforce Program Operations (BWPO).
 Functional supervision of all site administrators is provided by the Operator while administrative oversight is provided by the employer of record.
 Workforce Solutions ensures that functional supervision does not supersede human resource provision established by any staff (s) employer of record.